lipido/fronty.js/README.md

 state" (e.g.: list of todo items, current editing employee, current logged user, etc.).

+In order to make changes in a model, you have to use the `set` method, which will notify all observers that a change has been made.

 ```javascript
 var myModel = new Model('mymodel');
 myModel.counter = 0;